Njine/LegalEase/README.md

 - **Case Management:** Record case details including title, description, court level, assigned lawyer, and scheduling information.
 - **Document Management:** Upload, view, and manage documents associated with specific cases.
 - **Invoice Generation:** Automatically generate invoices for billable services, with options for various billing methods and payment tracking.
+- **Calendar Integration:** Integration with a calendar system to schedule appointments, court dates, and deadlines.
+- **Task Management:** Assign tasks to users, track task progress, and set reminders for important deadlines.
+- **Reporting:** Generate reports on various metrics such as case workload, billing summaries, and client demographics.

 ## Technologies Used